 NEC blocked Cllr Emma Dent Coad

-In October, Emma Dent Coad, the constituency’s only ever Labour MP, was unilaterally removed from the longlist of candidates by the NEC.
-Part of a purge by the Starmer regime of left-wing politicians and members, Dent Coad was called to a “due diligence” interview.
-The three-person interview panel was chaired by a prominent NEC member who was alone able to decide that Dent Coad should be excluded for “bad judgement.”
-The former MP described the accusations against her as “thoughtcrime”.
+In October, the NEC unilaterally removed Emma Dent Coad, the constituency’s only ever Labour MP, from the longlist of candidates.
+As part of a purge by Starmer’s leadership team of left-wing politicians and members, the NEC summoned Dent Coad to a “due diligence” interview.
+The three-person interview panel was chaired by a prominent NEC member who alone had the power to decide that Dent Coad should be excluded from the longlist for “bad judgement.”
+The former MP said that she had effectively been accused of “thoughtcrime”.
 Read full details and our interview with Emma Dent Coad here.

 London Region took out Cllr Kasim Ali

 In November, Councillor Kasim Ali led the CLP’s longlist branch votes when London Region suddenly intervened to prevent him from securing his place on the shortlist.
-The previous month, Pearleen Sangha, Director of London Region Labour Party, had accused two selection committee members of openly supporting a candidate, using the accusation as a pretext to take personal control of every aspect of Kensington’s selection process.
+The previous month, Pearleen Sangha, Director of London Region Labour Party, had accused two selection committee members of openly supporting a candidate.
+Sangha used the accusation as a pretext to take personal control of every aspect of the CLP’s selection process.

-Ali won the first of the three branch selection votes, requiring just one more branch to secure his place on the shortlist, Sangha took over the remaining two branch meetings and votes.
+Ali had won the first of the three branch selection votes, requiring just one more branch victory to secure his place on the shortlist.
+This was when Sangha took over the remaining two branch meetings and votes.

 Circumstantial evidence suggests that London Region’s move against Ali was pre-planned.
-First, Sangha postponed the North West branch (Ali’s home branch) vote, which created time for a way to sabotage Kasim Ali to be concocted.
+First, Sangha postponed the North West branch (his home branch) vote, creating time for the concoction of a means to sabotage Kasim Ali.
 On the day of the North West vote, a dubious-looking email was circulated to CLP members attacking another candidate as a supporter of Israel.
-The email was immediately picked up by a local blog and Jewish News, with both publications using it to attackAli and his supporters as antisemites, offering no evidence of a connection.
+The email was immediately picked up by a local blog and Jewish News, with both publications using it to attack Ali and his supporters as antisemites, despite there being no evidence of a connection between them and the email.

 This was the pretext Sangha needed.
-With no checks and balances against her power, the Regional Director blocked whomever she did not want to admit to the Zoom meetings, including up to 20 British Somali members at the North West Kensington Branch meeting.
-Sangha kept the nomination results secret and declared the winners without reference to the members’ votes, keeping Kasim Ali off the shortlist.
+With no checks and balances against her, the Regional Director blocked whomever she decided not to admit to the Zoom meetings, including up to 20 British Somali members at the North West Kensington Branch meeting.
+Sangha then kept the nomination results secret and declared the winners without reference to the members’ votes, keeping Kasim Ali off the shortlist.

 image from linkedin / pearleensangha